Adding Reconfiguration to Zielonka's Asynchronous Automata: From Fixed to Reconfigurable and Back

-Actually, it is not even necessary that all processes listens to all channels.
-It suffices that at least one process $p \in \Proc$ does (i.e. $\dom^{-1}(p) = C$), and implements the transitions as described above.
-Any other process can listen to any subset of channels and simply allow any transition to happen on those channels.
+We illustrate this construction in Figure~\ref{example:CTStoAA}.
+Note that for this particular example the general construction is not optimal.
+For example, process $p$ is made to listen to $b$ but can never block a communication on this channel with all states having a self-loop on reading $b$.
+Thus, one could safely remove the letter $b$ from the alphabet of $p$.
+By doing similarly on other processes, one can get back the AA from Example~\ref{exa:AA}.

+There is an alternative construction that does not require \emph{all} processes to listen to \emph{all} channels.
+If one process does while also storing the state information of every other processes, then it can simulate the original automaton by itself; meanwhile every other process can listen to an arbitrary set of channels as long as they accept every communication.
 In other words, one process serves as a centralized executor of the simulation, while others simply need to be non-blocking.
+With a centralized executor there is no point in having computation done anywhere but in the centralized executor.
+By abuse of definition we still refer to such a domain function as a complete domain.

-In the next section we show that the complete domain is required.
+In the next section we show that there is no hope of finding a transformation that does not require a complete domain.